 Baking powder & Baking soda

-- 1 teaspoon Baking soda = 2 teaspoon baking powder and omit salt in the recipe.
+- 1 tsp Baking soda = 2 tsp baking powder and omit salt in the recipe.

 Sweet substitutes